-Alabama requires certain listed professionals (including doctors, any other medical professional, physical therapists, teachers, administrators and employees of public or private K-12 institutions, police officers, day care employees, mental health professionals or clergy to report orally, by phone or in person, any known or suspected child abuse orally (by phone or in person) to the proper authorities and to follow up the oral report with a written report to the authorities.
+Alabama requires certain listed professionals (including doctors, any other medical professional, physical therapists, teachers, administrators and employees of public or private K-12 institutions, police officers, day care employees, mental health professionals or clergy to report orally, by phone or in person, any known or suspected child abuse to the proper authorities and to follow up the oral report with a written report to the authorities.

-In addition, the statutes permit any other person, firm, corporation or official that knows of or suspects child abuse to make the same report to the proper authorities.
+In addition, the statutes permit any other person, firm, corporation or official who knows of or suspects child abuse to make the same report to the proper authorities.

 The proper authorities to contact with any known or suspected child abuse are the Department of Human Resources, the chief of police for the city, town, or county, the sheriff or any person, group or organization designated by the Department of Human Resources to receive child abuse reports.